-It's actually quite simple to double the resolution of photos from the iPhone using Autostitch Panorama App [iTunes App Store Link].
+It's actually quite simple to double the resolution of photos from the iPhone using Autostitch Panorama App (discontinued).
 I took two photos of the tower in landscape mode; one of the lower and one of the upper part.

 Then Autostitch Panorma App combined the two photos to a single photo with a 3:4 aspect ratio (two landscape photos with a 3:2 aspect stitched vertically) that I cropped square, my favourite format.

 I prefer Autotstitch Panorama App to the built in panorama mode, because it gives me more control over the scene.

 The iOS camera app panorama mode can only take photos horizontally or vertically.
 With Autositch Panorama I can stitch e.g. 2 x 2 photos (horizontally and vertically at the same time) and create a higher resolution photo up to 18 megapixels.
 An excellt way to simulate a wide angle lens.

 Don't forget to set to set the resolution to "advanced" and "100%" and the maximum size to 18 megapixel in the settings of Autostitch Panorma.